-In direct current transmission, a method of great convenience and representing a 621⁄2% saving in copper, is largely used, and known as the Edison three wire system, fig. 15.
+In direct current transmission, a method of great convenience and representing a $62\frac{1}{3}$ % saving in copper, is largely used, and known as the Edison three wire system, fig. 15.
 Two 110 volt generators are connected in series across two wires so that the voltage on these leads will be 220 volts.
-From the connection between the twogenerators, another lead is taken so that by connecting to this lead and one of the other leads a voltage of 110 volts is obtained since the current of only one generator is being used.
+From the connection between the two generators, another lead is taken so that by connecting to this lead and one of the other leads a voltage of 110 volts is obtained since the current of only one generator is being used.
 Thus the consumer may use either 110 or 220 volts according to the work he has.
 By using 220 volts a considerable saving is effected in the two outside leads and the common return is used for both circuits furnishing 110 volts, saving the cost of a fourth independent wire.
 The center wire is termed the neutral wire, and usually is grounded so as to give greater protection to consumers.
 Great care must therefore be taken against accidental contact of either outside wire with the ground connection or with objects which are connected with the ground, such as gas, water, or steam pipes, for there will be a rush of current and a blowing of the fuses.
-For this reason it will be noticed that all lighting fixtures are connected to the gas pipe, or the fixture from accidental contact with the ground should one of the wires touch the metal.
-All motors under 1⁄4 H. P. may be used on 110 volts, but those of a higher power must be used on 220 volts.
-For this reason the student must bear in mind that it is important to examine a motor closety-when it is larger than 1⁄4 H. P. and is to be used on a three wire transmission system, since a 110 volt motor would be useless in this instance, due to the Underwriter's rules.
+For this reason it will be noticed that all lighting fixtures are connected to the gas pipe, or the fixture hanger, through a small insulating joint which thoroughly insulates the fixture from accidental contact with the ground should one of the wires touch the metal.
+All motors under 1/4 H. P. may be used on 110 volts, but those of a higher power must be used on 220 volts.
+For thrs reason the student must bear in mind that it is important to examine a motor closety when it is larger than 1/4 H. P. and is to be used on a three wire transmission system, since a 110 volt motor would be useless in this instance, due to the Underwriter's rules.